 In December 2018, a Corporate Governance Code aimed at large private companies was unveiled, the culmination of an industry-led effort in producing a set of best practices in large private companies.
 These standards would also facilitate...Read more

 Mergers and acquisitions are often motivated by the intention of creating value from intangible assets.
 We develop a novel word list of intangibles and apply it to takeover announcements.
 Deals presented with more “intangibles talk” complete more...Read more

 We investigate the impact of hedge fund activism on corporate transaction markets.
-We find that activism targets as well as firms exposed to hedge fund threats increase divestitures and receive more merger bids.
-On balance, they also make fewer...Read more
+We find that activism targets as well as firms exposed to hedge fund threats receive more merger bids, increase divestitures and make fewer acquisitions, with the...Read more